-Individuals and companies in the business of buying single family homes, fixing them up, and then selling them for a profit are finding that they need to evolve with the changing marketplace.
+Individuals and companies in the business of flipping homes (buying single family homes, fixing them up, and then selling them for a profit) are finding that they need to evolve with the changing marketplace.
 History has shown us that real estate markets are cyclical in nature.
 During the bust which began in 2007 and probably ended in 2012, residential flippers learned how to make their profits on the buy.
 This was possible because of the oversupply of distressed properties and heavily discounted selling prices.
 In fact, those that perfected their acquisition strategies could regularly turn a profit by doing little more than painting and carpeting their homes before selling them again for sometimes big profits.
 But times have changed, and so must your business approach if you intend to compete in today’s fix & flip marketplace.
 Here are some strategies you may want to adopt going into this next stage of the cycle, where supply is more limited, acquisitions are much more competitive, and seemingly all of the “easy” deals have been done.

 Renovations & Repairs – Modernizing kitchens and bathrooms, replacing cabinets, flooring, fixtures and counter tops tend to make homes much more desirable to potential home buyers.
 Learn how to use styles and colors that appeal to your target market.

 Additions – Adding square footage for a great room, master bedroom, or extra bathroom.
 Understand the permitting process!
 Getting plans approved takes time, and time is money!
 But if you can add space at a cost of say $150 per square foot and then sell the larger house at a price of $300 per square foot, it might make sense to add to the building.
 Not all additions are equal.
 Adding a master suite to a 2 bedroom, 2 bathroom home is a good bet.
 Adding a third bedroom to a 2 bedroom one bath house may not yield the same benefits.